ComradDoge/DogeEU4/README.md

 - No Sack of X on your own provinces or subjects (this is clearly the most important part)
 - More National Ideas added
 - Trade Goods Expanded
-- Colonies are locked into their respective regions
+- Colonies are locked into their respective regions until independence
 - AI tweaks and changes making it less-braindead
 - More Ruler personalities
 - More Scornful Insults
+- Graphical changes

 [h1] Other [/h1]